renesas-rz/rzg2_flash_writer/README.md

 | Linaro Toolchain *1 | Linaro Binary Toolchain Release GCC 7.3-2018.05 for aarch64-elf. |
 | Yocto SDK *1 *2     | Yocto SDK built from Yocto environment for RZ/G2 Group           |

-\*1: One of the above environments is required.
+\*1: One of the above toolchains are required.

 \*2: Regarding how to get the Yocto SDK, refer to [Related Document](#related-document) No.2 or No.3.